GenericMadScientist/RomRenamer/README.md

 ## Contact

-If you have any bug reports or feature requests I would prefer they be reported on the GitHub page, but feel free to send them to me on Discord at GMS#5303.
+If you have any bug reports or feature requests I would prefer they be reported on the GitHub page, but feel free to send them to me on Discord at genericmadscientist.